Take a look at the Adult Bradycardia Algorithm to help learn how to treat a patient with symptomatic bradycardia.

-Symptomatic bradycardia is defined as a heart rate of less than 50 beats per minute and is generating symptoms caused by the low heart rate.
+Symptomatic bradycardia is defined as a heart rate of fewer than 50 beats per minute and is generating symptoms caused by the low heart rate.
 You must be able to differentiate symptoms directly resulting from the low heart rate as opposed to those that are unrelated.
-Symptoms of bradycardia can include:

 - Lightheadedness or dizziness